bmp-43/INSPECTOR-CLI/README.md

 You’re free to use, study, share, and modify the code.
 You must also share your changes under the same license.
 No one can legally steal or privatize your code.
-Commercial use is allowed only if they also keep it open-source.
+Commercial use is allowed only if they also keep it open-source and name of the original developer.

 Read more: [https://www.gnu.org/licenses/gpl](https://www.gnu.org/licenses/gpl)